Economy of Mali

-The economy of Mali is based to a large extent upon agriculture, with a mostly rural population engaged in subsistence agriculture.

-Mali is among the ten poorest nations of the world and is one of the 39 Heavily Indebted Poor Countries.
+Mali has a developing economy.
+It is based to a large extent upon agriculture, with a mostly rural population engaged in subsistence agriculture.
+It is among the ten poorest nations of the world and is one of the 39 Heavily Indebted Poor Countries.
 Mali is a major recipient of foreign aid from many sources, including multilateral organizations (most significantly the World Bank, the African Development Bank, and Arab Funds), and bilateral programs funded by the European Union, France, the United States, Canada, the Netherlands, and Germany.
 Before 1991, the former Soviet Union, China and the Warsaw Pact countries had been a major source of economic and military aid.

 The per capita gross domestic product (GDP) of Mali was $820 in 1999.
 Mali's great potential wealth lies in mining and the production of agricultural commodities, livestock, and fish.
 The most productive agricultural area lies along the banks of the Niger River, the Inner Niger Delta and the southwestern region around Sikasso.
 Mali advocates for a traditional economic system.